Nuclear Power in Slovakia

 Bohunice V2 and Mochovce are owned and operated by SE.
 In 2006, Italian utility ENEL acquired a 66% stake in SE.
 The remaining 34% is held by the state through the National Property Fund.
 ENEL has sought bids for its stake in SE, and expects to decide among these in 2015.
 In June 2015 China National Nuclear Corporation (CNNC) said it planned to bid for ENEL’s share of SE.
-In July ENEL said it would sell SE in two stages: first to reduce the 66% to below 50% in 2015, probably selling to the state, then the rest once Mochovce 3 & 4 are completed.
-In August 2015 ENEL said it was negotiating the sale of its SE equity with Czech-based company Energeticky a Prumyslovy Holdings (EPH), to be in two stages: 33% then the balance on completion of Mochovce project.
+In July ENEL said it would sell SE in two stages: first to reduce the 66% to below 50% in 2015, probably selling to the state, then the rest once Mochovce 3&4 are completed.
+In December 2015 it was reported that ENEL had agreed to the sale of its SE equity to Czech-based energy company Energeticky a Prumyslovy Holdings (EPH), in two stages: initially 33% then the balance on completion of the Mochovce project.

-The Nuclear Decommissioning Company, Javys, owns Bohunice A1 and V1.
+The state-owned Nuclear Decommissioning Company, Javys, owns Bohunice A1 and V1.

 Operating Slovak power reactors

 Under duress, as a precondition for Slovak entry into the European Union (EU) in 2004, the Slovak government committed to closing the Bohunice V1 units 1 and 2 due to perceived safety deficiencies in that early model reactor.
 The original date specified for closing them down was 2000, though subsequently 2006 and 2008 were agreed in relation to EU accessiong.